ParallelStack/rsearch-sdk-java/docs/RsearchApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //authToken.setApiKeyPrefix("Token");

-// Configure API key authorization: readAppID ApiKeyAuth readAppID = (ApiKeyAuth) defaultClient.getAuthentication("readAppID");
+// Configure API key authorization: writeAppID ApiKeyAuth writeAppID = (ApiKeyAuth) defaultClient.getAuthentication("writeAppID");
-readAppID.setApiKey("YOUR API KEY");
+writeAppID.setApiKey("YOUR API KEY");
 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//readAppID.setApiKeyPrefix("Token");
+//writeAppID.setApiKeyPrefix("Token");

 RsearchApi apiInstance = new RsearchApi();
 String indexName = "indexName_example"; // String | Name of the index